US-Bangla Airlines Flight 211: Aftermath

-The plane was engulfed in flames within seconds of the plane's initial touchdown, and airport personnel immediately dispatched emergency equipment.
+The plane was engulfed in flames within seconds of the initial touchdown, and airport personnel immediately dispatched emergency equipment.
 Fire trucks arrived within two minutes and firefighters had to put out a grass fire in their path before they could reach the aircraft.
-The fire at the crashed aircraft took 15 minutes to extinguish.
+The fire at the crashed aircraft took fifteen minutes to extinguish.
 The airport was closed for three hours after the crash, and incoming flights were diverted to other airports.
 As of March 2019, one year after the crash, the wreckage of the aircraft was still beside the runway at the airport.

 The 22 passengers who survived the impact and subsequent fire were sent to local hospitals.
 Two of those survivors later died of their injuries.
 Survivability was the highest on the right side or near the front of the aircraft, as passengers on the left side were most likely directly killed by impact forces, but the rapidly spreading fire after the crash limited options for escape for the passengers who survived the initial impact.
-Many of the crash victims were burned beyond recognition, and required DNA tests to identify their remains.
+Many of the crash victims were burned beyond recognition, and DNA tests were required to identify their remains.
 At the time of the accident, it was the deadliest aviation disaster involving a Bangladeshi airline, and the deadliest accident involving the Bombardier Dash 8 Q400.